matiix310/intra-tweaker/README.md

     - Progress bar and ETA when a tag is running (with live data from Grafana)
     - Notification when a tag has finished running
     - Reason for why the tag was rejected
+    - Auto reload when a tag is updated
 - **Graph**:
     - Display the validated number of nodes (required and optional) recursively
     - No more zoom triggered with the mouse wheel